 Chicago Bridge & Iron Company N.V. provides conceptual design, technology, engineering, procurement, fabrication, modularization, construction, commissioning, maintenance, program management, and environmental services worldwide.
 It operates in four segments: Engineering & Construction, Fabrication Services, Technology, and Capital Services.
-The Engineering & Construction segment provides engineering, procurement, and construction services for energy infrastructure facilities, as well as comprehensive and integrated maintenance services.
-Its projects include nuclear, fossil, and renewable electric generating plants for the power industry; and upstream and downstream process facilities for the oil and gas industry, as well as liquefied natural gas liquefaction and regasification terminals, and fossil electric generating plants for the power generatio...
+The Engineering & Construction segment provides engineering, procurement, and construction services for energy infrastructure facilities, such as upstream and downstream process facilities for the oil and gas industry, as well as liquefied natural gas liquefaction and regasification terminals, and fossil electric generating plants for the power generatio...

 Founded in 1889

 Chicago Bridge & Iron Company N.V., McDermott International, Inc. - M&A Call

 To create a premier fully vertically integrated onshore-offshore company, with a broad engineering, procurement, construction and installation (EPCI) service offering and market leading technology portfolio

 McDermott International, Inc. and CB&I Announce Management Appointments